openvinotoolkit/openvino/inference-engine/README.md

 ### Software Requirements
 - [CMake\*](https://cmake.org/download/) 3.9 or higher
 - GCC\* 4.8 or higher to build the Inference Engine
+- Python 2.7 or higher for Inference Engine Python API wrapper

 ### Build Steps
 1. Clone submodules: